 This option can be amended at any time in the sales channel details screen of an existing channel.

-The options under Product Details only apply if you're using Tradebox stock control; if your stock control is set to any other method these will not appear.
+The options under Product Details only apply if you're using standalone Tradebox stock control.
+If your stock control method is set to your accounts package or to none, these will be hidden and you can click Finish to complete the wizard.

 Once the Sales Channel wizard is complete you can configure additional channel settings.
 See the CSV Channel Configuration article for a detailed explanation of all the options in a CSV channel.